Hesperian Health Guides

 cervix

 If you can see the cervix at the vaginal opening after childbirth, the womb has prolapsed into the vagina.
 This problem is not dangerous, and the cervix will usually go back up inside the mother in a few days.
 You may be able to push the womb farther in with a gloved hand.
-Help the mother raise her hips so that they are higher than her head.
+Help the mother lie on something so her hips are higher than her head.
 Ask her to do squeezing exercises at least 4 times a day.

 Watch her closely for signs of infection during the next 2 weeks.